 © 2023-2024, Tina M. K. Newsham and Cynthia Hancock This project is a collaboration among faculty, students, and community partners across several states.
-Thank you to the participating organizations:
+Thank you to the Southern Gerontological Society for providing funding to conduct feasibility testing of this resource and thank you to the organizations that engaged in its development: